-(10 BE FILED W. TITIN 00 DATS OF E ING I CBEIC OFF CE OR EMI LOTMENT)

-LAST NAME - FIRST NAME - MIDDLE NAME: NAME OF REPORTING PERSON'S AGENCY:

-MAILING ADDRESS:

-CHECK ONE OF THE FOLLOWING (see "Who Must File" on page 3):

-LOCAL OFF ICER - STATE OFFICER

-☐ SPECIFIED STATE EMP PLOYEE

-CITY: ZIP: COUNTY: LIST OFFICE OR POSIT ION HELD:

-BOTH PARTS OF THIS SECTION MUST BE COMPLETED

-DISCLOSURE PERIOD: THIS STATEMENT REFLECTS MY FINANCIAL INTERESTS FOR THE PERIOD BETWEEN JANUARY 1, 2014 AND THE LAST DATE I HELD THE PUBLIC

-OFFICE OR EMPLOYMENT DESCRIE

-.0 , 20 14.
-(Sate must be prior to 12/31/14)

-MANNER OF CALCULATING RE FILERS HAVE THE OPTION OF U IOI DS .
-THAT ARE ABSOLUTE D OLLAR VAI UES WHICH REQUIRES FEWER

-CALCULATIONS, OR USING COMPA

-details).
-PLEASE STATE BELOW WH

-COMPARATIVE (PERC CENTAGE) THRESHOLDS OR L DO DLLAR VALU JE THRESHOLDS

-DARTA PRIMARY COURCES OF INCOME IN ,

-PART A PRIMARY SOURCES ((If you have nothing to re or incoine [Major sources of eport, write "none" or "n/a") T Income e to the reporting person - S ee instructio nsj

-NAME OF SOURCE 2510 I DECC DIDTION OF THE COURCE

-OF INCOME SOUR(

-+

-+

-PART B SECONDARY SOURC [Major customers, clients, and other sources of income to busines sses owned by reporting per son - See in structionsl

-eport, write "none" or "n/a") 2 4000 , o doo.,

-NAME OF NAME OF MAJOR SOURC PRINCIPAL BUSINESS

-BUSINESS ENTITY OF BUSINESS' INCOME = OF SOURCE ACTIVITY OF SOURCE

-PART C REAL PROPERTY [Land, buildings owned by the reporting person - See instructions] G INSTRUCTIONS for when

-(If you have nothing to re ison - occ instructions j where to file this form are

-locat ed at the bottom of page 2.

-INST RUCTIONS on who must file

-this f orm and how to fill it out

-begir on page 3 of this packet.

--

-PART D - INTANGIBLE PERSONAL PROPERT (If you have nothing to report, write "non instructions]

-TYPE OF INTANGIBLE BUSINESS ENTITY TO WHICH THE PROPERTY RELATES

-PART E - LIABILITIES [Major debts - See instruction (If you have nothing to report, write "non

-NAME OF CREDITOR ADDRESS OF CREDITOR

-PART F - INTERESTS IN SPECIFIED BUSINESS (If you have nothing to report, write "none usinesses - See instructions] BUSINESS ENTITY # 2

-NAME OF BUSINESS ENTITY

-ADDRESS OF BUSINESS ENTITY

-PRINCIPAL BUSINESS ACTIVITY

-POSITION HELD WITH ENTITY

-I OWN MORE THAN A 5% INTEREST IN THE BUSINESS

-NATURE OF MY OWNERSHIP INTEREST

-IF ANY OF PARTS A THROUGH F AR E CONTINUED ON A SEPARATE SHEE ET, PLEASE CHECK HERE

-SIGNATURE: DATE SIGNED:

-If a certified public accountant licensed under Chapter 473, or attorney in good standing with the Florida Bar prepared this form for you, he or she must complete the following statement:

-I,Statutes, and the instructions to the form.
-Upon m , prepared the CE Form 1F in ac ny reasonable knowledge and belief, the dis coordance with Section 112.3145, Florida sclosure herein is true and correct.

-Signature Date

-FILING INSTRUCTIONS:
+(10 BE FILED W TITIEN OU DATS OF I LLAY.
+ING I ODLIV COFFIC E OK EMI EOTMENT) LAST NAME - FIRST NAME - MIDDLE NAME: NAME OF REPORTING PERSON'S AGENCY: MAILING ADDRESS: CLIECK ONE (LOWING (and "Mha Must File" on page 2): CHECK ONE OF THE FOLLOWING (see "Who Must File" on page 3): OCAL OFFIC STATE OFFICER PECIFIED ST CITY: ZIP: COUNTY: LIST OFFICE OR POSITION HELD: BOTH PARTS OF THIS S SECT TION MUST BE COMPLET ED DISCLOSURE PERIOD: THIS STATEMENT REFLECTS MY FI - OFFICE OR EMPLOYMENT DESCRI BED ABOVE, WHICH DATE WA AS , 20 15.
+(Date must be prior to 12/31/15) MANNER OF CALCULATING REPORTABLE INTERESTS: FILERS HAVE THE OPTION OF USING REPORTING THRESHOLDS THAT ARE ABSOLUTE DOLLAR VALUES, WHICH REQUIRES FEWER CALCULATIONS, OR USING COMPARATIVE THRESHOLDS, WHICH ARE USUALLY BASED ON PERCENTAGE VALUES (see instructions for further details).
+PLEASE STATE BELOW WHETHER THIS STATEMENT REFLECTS EITHER (must check one): ☐ COMPARATIVE (PERC CENTAGE) THRESHOLDS OR DOL LAR VALU E THRESHOLDS PART A PRIMARY SOURCES ((If you have nothing to r OF INCOME [Major sources o report, write "none" or "n/a") of income e to the reporting p person - See instruction ns] NAME OF SOURCE OF INCOME 7.551.1233 and other sources of income to busines sses owned by rep porting persor n - See ins structions] (If you have nothing to report, write "none" or "n/a") NAME OF NAME OF MAJOR SOURCES ADDRESS PRINCIPAL BUSINESS BUSINESS ENTITY OF BUSINESS' INCOME OF SOURCE ACTIVITY OF SOURCE PART C REAL PROPERTY [Land, buildings owned by the reporting person - See inst (If you have nothing to report, write "none" or "n/a") ctions] and w G INSTRUCTIONS for when where to file this form are and at the bottom of page 2.
+INSTRUCTIONS on who must file this form and how to fill it out begin on page 3 of this packet.

+PART D - INTANGIBLE PERSONAL PROPERTY [Stocks, bonds, certificates of deposit, etc See instructions] (If you have nothing to report, write "none , I BUSINESS ENTITY TO WHICH THE PROPERTY RELATES TIPE OF INTANGIBLE Di DSINESS ENTITY TO WHI ON THE PROPERTY RELATES PART E - LIABILITIES [Major debts - See instruction (If you have nothing to report, write "none NAME OF CREDITOR ADDRESS OF CREDITOR PART F - INTERESTS IN SPECIFIED BUSINESSI (If you have nothing to report, write "none" sitions in certain types of bu usinesses - See instructions] NAME OF BUSINESS ENTITY BUSINESS S ENTITY # 1 BUSINESS ENTITY # 2 ADDRESS OF BUSINESS ENTITY PRINCIPAL BUSINESS ACTIVITY POSITION HELD WITH ENTITY I OWN MORE THAN A 5% INTEREST IN THE BUSINESS NATURE OF MY OWNERSHIP INTEREST IF ANY OF PARTS A THROUGH F ARE E CONTINUED ON N A SEPARATE SHE ET, PLEASE CHECK HERE SIGNATURE OF FILE Signature: R: CPA or ATTORNEY SIGNATURE ONLY If a certified public accountant licensed under Chapter 473, or attorney in good standing with the Florida Bar prepared this form for you, he or she must complete the following statement: Date Signed: I,